marstamm/EasyWash-API/README.md

-# EasyWash Website
+# EasyWash API
-This is supposed to be an alternative to the offical EasyWash app supplied by Schneidereit and is avaiable under wash.granor.de
+REST API hosted under to supply data about wasching machines operated by schneidereit

+# Usage
+Use GET to request a dataset for a specific room: https://api.granor.de/easywash?roomId=XXXX